Entrance Options and Prerequisites

 - What roles and functions do you anticipate fulfilling when you complete the PsyD?

 - Upon notification of admission, applicants must confirm intent to attend in writing to the department by April 15.
 Admission is for the next academic year only and may not be deferred.
-Applicants who do not confirm acceptance of admission or who do not enroll when accepted, must reapply to be considered for future admission, but future admission is not guaranteed.
+Applicants who do not confirm acceptance of admission or who do not enroll when accepted must reapply to be considered for future admission, which is not guaranteed.